 There are four units in this two-year course.
-Two are compulsory, and two are optional Compulsory
+Three are compulsory, and one is optional.

+Compulsory

 Unit 1.
 Fitness for Sport and Exercise (theory and practical application of the science of sport, components of fitness, principles of training and fitness-testing methods).
 Assessed via an external online one-hour exam.
 Unit 2.
 Practical Sports Performance (understanding, demonstrating and analysing rules, tactics and techniques as well as reviewing performance levels).
 Assignment-based.